 Flexible solar panels are lightweight

-Flexible solar panel.
+Flexible solar panels are

-Flexible solar panels are versatile and come in very handy.
-They are well known, and we can use them for various applications.
-The panels are especially useful if you need a portable solar module.
+known, and we can use them for various applications.
+The panels are especially

-It is not that these flexible panels are too flimsy.
-It is just that they are bendable.
+they are bendable.
 You can bend them up to 30 degrees.
-Over bending can cause micro-cracks resulting in a drop in efficiency.
+Over bending can cause

-The panels are multi-functional.
-Use these panels for a wide variety of surface shapes.
+shapes.
 It will still provide the same wattage.
-This is one of the big advantages when comparing with rigid (traditional) solar panels.
+This is one of the big

-In general, it is best to use these panels for mobile solar needs where you do not need large power outputs.
-This is because they are durable, lightweight and bendable, and quite easy to handle.
+these panels for mobile solar needs where you do not need large power outputs.

 Applications